Academia-750/academy750-backend-laravel/README.md

 Most common actions are:

-- `CarList`: List of items with pagination, order-by, general search and specific filters.
+- `List`: List of items with pagination, order-by, general search and specific filters.
 Also my return some counts of belongs to items.
-- `CarCalendar`: Similar to the list but focus on time line, there is no pagination but we search using from-to dates, and there is a maximum date range that we can search on.
+- `Calendar`: Similar to the list but focus on time line, there is no pagination but we search using from-to dates, and there is a maximum date range that we can search on.
+- `Search`: Search api by content without exposing any private data (for example search for users in a auto complete form)
-- `CarCreate`: Create a new car, use the minimum parameters and those who can not change after creation.
+- `Create`: Create a new car, use the minimum parameters and those who can not change after creation.
-- `CarEdit`: Edit car properties, normally most parameters are allowed (except restricted by business logic) and ALL are optional.
+- `Edit`: Edit car properties, normally most parameters are allowed (except restricted by business logic) and ALL are optional.
-- `CarInfo`: Returns the info for a single car.
+- `Info`: Returns the info for a single car.
-- `CarDelete`: Deletes a car and all the information related to it.
+- `Delete`: Deletes a car and all the information related to it.
-- `CarAction`: Specific logics or business actions over the car.
+- `Action`: Specific logics or business actions over the car.

 - `CarTest`: Always do test cases!
 Rehuse the logic from previous test cases to see that you dont miss anything.
 Test first error cases generally (401 not allowed, 403 no permissions or forbidden, 404 not found, 422 wrong parameters, 409 conflict or duplicated) then move to the 200 scenarios (return the correct data, has the correct values, doesnt return not wanted data, different logics, relations with other databases)